umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-Upgrade-Deploy.md

 ## Get the latest version of Umbraco

-To get the latest version of Umbraco you will need to upgrade the site using NuGet.
+To get the latest version of Umbraco Deploy you will need to upgrade the site using NuGet.
+The main package to install is Umbraco.Deploy.Cloud (the has dependencies on other components of Umbraco Deploy that will be imported automatically.

+If using Umbraco Forms in your installation, you should also update the Umbraco.Deploy.Forms package reference,

-NuGet installs the latest version of the package when you use the `dotnet add package` command unless you specify a package version:
+NuGet installs the latest version of the package when you use the dotnet add package command unless you specify a package version:

-`dotnet add package Umbraco.Deploy.Forms --version <VERSION>`
+`dotnet add package Umbraco.Deploy.Cloud --version <VERSION>` `dotnet add package Umbraco.Deploy.Forms --version <VERSION>`

-After you have added a package reference to your project by executing the `dotnet add package Umbraco.Deploy.Forms` command in the directory that contains your project file, run `dotnet restore` to install the package.
+After you have added a package reference to your project by executing the commands above in the directory that contains your project file, run `dotnet restore` to install the packages.

-You can also update the CMS through the `NuGet Package Manager` in Visual studio:
+You can also update the Umbraco Deploy through the NuGet Package Manager in Visual studio:

 ![NuGet Package Manager](images/Manage_packages.png)